 Portal of the Cathedral: details of the reliefs.
 Another one is shown in the image used as background for this page

 In September 1943 the interior of the Cathedral was entirely destroyed by Allied bombings.
 The fašade which had been covered with sandbags was not damaged to the same degree and it has been possible to bring it back to its pristine aspect.
 The panels of the bronze door were detached from their support by the explosions and today are replaced by modern copies.

 The fašade and the bell tower were built towards the end of the XIIIth century.
 The latter was decorated by placing seventeen funerary reliefs of the same size in order to form a sort of frieze.
-For a similar example of use of funerary reliefs as decorative elements of a church you may wish to see S. Giusto at Trieste.
+For a similar example of use of funerary reliefs as decorative elements of a church you may wish to see S. Giusto in Trieste.